Shpotson/AsyncCaller/README.md

 Returns new AsyncCaller instance with combined EventHandler delegates from both AsyncCaller instances.

+_throws AsyncCallerException if any instance is null_

 __= AsyncCaller + EventHandler__

 Returns new AsyncCaller instance with combined EventHandler delegate and AsyncCaller instance of EventHandler.

+_throws AsyncCallerException if any instance is null_